danvk/danvk.github.io/_posts/2025-02-21-orderly-boggle.md

 preview_png: /images/boggle/tree-orderly.png
 ---

-At the end of my [last post] on Boggle, I’d achieved perhaps a 10x speedup over my [2009 approach] and run my code for 8-9 hours on a 192-core machine to definitively prove that this is the highest-scoring 3x4 Boggle board for the ENABLE2K word list:
+At the end of my [last post] on Boggle, I’d achieved perhaps a 10x speedup over my [2009 approach] and run my code for 8-9 hours on a 192-core machine to definitively prove that, with [1,651 points], this is the highest-scoring 3x4 Boggle board for the ENABLE2K word list:

 ```
 S L P